Efficient Error-tolerant Search on Knowledge Graphs

 \subsection{Combining Filtering Schemes}

-In these set of experiments, we evaluate the impact of adding path filtering on top of the neighbourhood filtering.
-In order to show the impact of using both filtering schemes, we consider EXED with the neighbourhood filtering scheme as our baseline and compare it against EXED with both filtering schemes, WCED with the neighbourhood filtering scheme and WCED with both filtering schemes.
-We denote EXED and WCED with the neighbourhood filtering scheme as ``neighbour-EXED" and ``neighbour-WCED" respectively, WCED and EXED with both filtering schemes as ``both-WCED" and ``both-EXED'' respectively.
+In this set of experiments, we evaluate the impact of adding path-based filtering on top of the neighborhood-based pruning.
+In order to show the impact of using both filtering schemes, we consider EXED with the neighborhood-based pruning scheme as our baseline and compare it against EXED with both filtering schemes, WCED with the neighborhood-based pruning scheme and WCED with both filtering schemes.
+We denote EXED and WCED with the neighborhood-based pruning scheme as ``neighbor-EXED'' and ``neighbor-WCED'' respectively, WCED and EXED with both filtering schemes as ``both-WCED'' and ``both-EXED'', respectively.

-{\bf Varying the edit distance threshold: } We varied the edit distance threshold $t$ from $1$ to $5$ and fixed the number of query edges at $8$.
-Figure~\ref{fig:10ktime} shows that ``neighbour-WCED'' speed ups EXED by a factor of $1.5$ when $t = 5$, reducing the search time more than half in this particular experiment.
-Comparing ``neighbour-WCED" and ``both-WCED'', we find that even though there is no clear speedup for adding path filtering on top of the neighbourhood filtering scheme at small thresholds ($t \leq 2$), the performance gap becomes wider at larger thresholds with around $200$ seconds saved when $t=5$.
-This meets our expectation because the benefits of using both schemes over ``neighbour'' in pruning power becomes clear when edit distance threshold increases (See Figure~\ref{fig:threshold}).
+\para{Varying the edit distance threshold.} We varied the edit distance threshold $t$ from $1$ to $5$ and fixed the number of query edges at $8$.
+Figure~\ref{fig:10ktime} shows that ``neighbor-WCED'' outperforms ``neighbor-EXED'' by a factor of $1.5$ when $t = 5$, reducing the search time more than half in this particular experiment.
+Comparing ``neighbor-WCED'' and ``both-WCED'', we find that even though there is no clear speedup for adding path-based filtering on top of the neighborhood-based pruning scheme at small thresholds ($t \leq 2$), the performance gap becomes wider at larger thresholds with $\sim 200$ seconds saved when $t=5$.
+This meets our expectation, because the benefits of using both schemes over ``neighbor'' in pruning power becomes clear when the edit distance threshold increases (Figure~\ref{fig:threshold}).

-{\bf Varying average degree of data graph:} In another experiment, we varied the average degree of a node from $5$ to $25$.
-Figure~\ref{fig:density} shows that ``both-WCED'' has the greater advantage in a data graph with larger average degrees, outperforming ``neighbour-WCED'' and ``neighbour-EXED''.
-This is because the cost of verifying each candidate depends on the average degree of the data graph, and a larger average degree results in a higher cost of verifying each candidate and thus the wider gap between ``both-WCED'' and the others.
+\para{Varying average degree of data graph.} In another experiment, we varied the average degree of a node from $5$ to $25$.
+Figure~\ref{fig:density} shows that ``both-WCED'' has a greater advantage in a data graph with larger average degrees, outperforming ``neighbor-WCED'' and ``neighbor-EXED''.
+This is because the cost of verifying each candidate depends on the average degree of the data graph, and a larger average degree results in a higher cost of verifying each candidate and a wider gap between ``both-WCED'' and the others.